Mr123keelos/Win11PerformanceApp-Python/README.md

 - Disable unwanted services that can cause slow-down
 - Disable power saving
 - Enhanced system performance
+- Lower system latency
 - Disable telemetry
 - Lightweight, use then remove

 # Disclaimer
 - Changing the Windows system is not 100% safe.
 PLEASE MAKE A RESTORE POINT BEFORE USING THIS PROGRAM!
+- You may get a false positive from your AV, this is because this program makes system changes
+- This program creates a folder that stores all the temporary files.
+The folder location can be changed in settings.ini

 # How to Use
 - Download and run the .exe as an administrator
-- Make sure to read all the help texts inside the application
+- Make sure to read all the instructions inside the application
 - You can change the settings of the program in settings.ini file, created when you open the program

 # How to Update